AnassTaher/data-wrangling/README.md

 ## 1. How does the age distribution among athletes impact medal-winning probabilities across diverse Olympic sports, and are there specific age groups that exhibit higher success rates?(winrate and flat amount of wins)

 ### 1.1.
 Which age group wins the most medals across all sports? -- Done

 ### 1.2.
 What is the average age of the athletes in each region vs the average age of the athletes who win medals in each region? -- Done

 ### 1.3.
 How does the average age of top performance(minimum 1 gold medal) in each region compare to each other -- Done

 ### 1.4.
 Check which sport is won the most by which age group -- Done

 ## 2. Question 1, but for nationiality: In what ways do the nationalities of athletes contribute to the overall medal count, considering variations in team dynamics, training philosophies, and cultural approaches to sports performance?

+### 2.1.
+From which region do the most athletes come from? -- Done

+### 2.2.
+Which region wins the most medals across all sports? -- Done

+### 2.3.
+From which region do the most athletes come from who win medals?

+### 2.4.
+Which sport is won the most by which region?

 ## 3. Do athletes who have previously won medals exhibit any unique characteristics or patterns in their subsequent performances, suggesting a "medal-winning mindset" or sustained excellence?